How to prepare your business for a transition

 Succession planning takes time, determination, and motivation.
 Take the time to understand and define your business, family, and individual goals to develop an effective plan.
 And remember to review your plan periodically as your goals change over time.

-Engage a financial professional
+Engage a financial advisor

 No matter how well you know your end goal, the tax and legacy considerations can be highly complex when transferring ownership of a business.
-Whether it be investment specialists or insurance professionals, reach out to an experienced financial professional who can review your current situation and provide guidance on various tax-efficient strategies, and help optimize your succession and estate planning.
+Whether it be investment specialists or insurance professionals, reach out to an experienced financial advisor who can review your current situation and provide guidance on various tax-efficient strategies, and help optimize your succession and estate planning.

 Transitioning your business can be the beginning of new and great things.
 With proper preparation, you can help ensure a prosperous future for yourself, your employees, and the business you’ve built.